SuperOfficeDocs/superoffice-docs/release-notes/8.5/index.md

 ## Summary of highlights

-SuperOffice 8.5 – is the current major upgrade of the SuperOffice CRM platform.
+SuperOffice 8.5 – is the last version of the SuperOffice CRM platform where the Windows client is supported.

 Tags is a new main feature and is a powerful tool to search and group requests in SuperOffice Service.